mahdirasti/layouts-pusher/README.md

 # Layouts Pusher
-Layouts pusher is the sample react project that includes a fully customizable component for holding nested components, I tried that write it best practice, comment everywhere and also write tests for every components, you will see reusability and also readable codes.
+Layouts pusher is the sample react project that includes a fully customizable component for holding nested components, I tried that write it clearly, commented everywhere and also wrote tests for every components, you will see reusability, readability and scaleability.
+Hope you enjoy.

 # Installation
 1- after cloning, command yarn/npm install